-Bariatric surgery encompasses any surgical
+loss surgery encompasses any surgical

 change of the stomach's anatomy.
-Laparoscopic gastric
+Bariatric surgery limits

 bypass, gastric sleeve and other weight loss surgeries

-surgery may be the answer if you are morbidly obese.
+can all be performed laparoscopically.
+A form of stomach bypass may be the answer if you are morbidly obese.

-demand in Los Angeles and you owe it to yourself to choose the best
+Whenever you consider surgery, you owe it to yourself to choose the best

 Surgery Center of Excellence certification by the American Society